Pink lake

 A pink lake is a lake that has a red or pink colour.
-This is often caused by the presence of salt-tolerant algae that produces carotenoids, such as Dunaliella salina, usually in conjunction with specific bacteria, which may vary from lake to lake.The most common archea is Halobacterium salinarum.
+This is often caused by the presence of salt-tolerant algae that produces carotenoids, such as Dunaliella salina, usually in conjunction with specific bacteria and archaea, which may vary from lake to lake.
+The most common archaeon is Halobacterium salinarum.

 Causes

 Pink lakes arise from a combination of factors, which include climate and hydrology of the continent beneath them, in particular the level of salinity.
 The orange/pink colour of salt lakes across the world has often been attributed to the green alga Dunaliella salina, but other work has shown that bacteria or archaea are also involved.

 Alga

 Dunaliella salina is the most halophilic (salt-tolerant) alga known and can grow in salinity as high as 35% NaCl (in comparison to seawater, which contains approximately 3% NaCl).
 The single-celled green alga plays a key role in primary production in hypersaline environments around the world.
-At high salinity, temperature and light, this alga accumulates the red carotenoid pigment, beta-carotene.
+At high salinity, temperature, and light, this alga accumulates the red carotenoid pigment, beta-carotene.
 This is the same pigment that gives carrots, which contain 0.3% of beta-carotene, their colour.
 D. salina can adapt to a very wide range of concentrations of salt.
 The beta-carotene protects the alga against damage from high light, coating the green chlorophyll and giving the alga an orange/red colour.
 The alga, which was found not to contain a high intracellular concentration, was named after Michel Félix Dunal who first recognised the red colour of certain salt lakes in France was due to an organism.

 It was thought for a long time that the colour of pink lakes was the result of this alga, as it has been found in many pink lakes.